Mihály Károlyi: World War I, political campaign for the Allied Powers

 On August 5, when the war broke out, his ship arrived in Le Havre after returning from his long trip to the United States.
 He was promptly arrested, as a citizen of a belligerent country, despite the fact that Austria-Hungary was not yet at war with the French Republic.
-Consequently he was released from prison.
+Consequently, he was released from prison.
 Later, he was arrested again for several weeks in Bordeaux for being a citizen of a belligerent country.
 However, after promising that he wouldn't fight against the French during the war, he finally got a passport from the Bordeaux authorities.
 Afterwards he travelled to Genoa via Madrid and Barcelona and then returned home.
 On his way home to the Kingdom of Hungary, he crossed Italy at a time when Italy had not yet declared war on the Central powers and was therefore considered a neutral country.

+Károlyi was opposed to the involvement in the First World War.
+Initially, he remained silent on these feelings, and even read a pro-war declaration from his party.
+He did this as a result of internal pressure, having faced indignation after refusing to support war loans.
+In 1915, he volunteered in the 1st Hungarian Hussar Regiment in Budapest after being called for service.
+Later on, in his memoirs, he regretted having ever reluctantly supported the war due to political pressure.
+The horrors of the war prompted him to accept isolation to openly oppose the war.
+From 1916 onward, he openly demanded that the war be ended and peace concluded immediately, even at the price of dissolving the alliance of Germany.
+Károlyi became part of a small but very active pacifist anti-war maverick faction in the Hungarian parliament.
+He and his followers withdrew to create their own separate party, which initially had only no more than 20 members.
+According to Tibor Hajdu, Károlyi's movement soon grew in popularity.

+Far from being at the forefront of politics until 1916, "the public heard far more about his motor car speeding, car accidents and card battles than his speeches in parliament."
+It was only after the Hungarian public opinion began to become disillusioned with the war that Károlyi began to look like a real alternative to the governing forces.
+His consistent and firm support for peace in his speeches made him very popular in the last year of the war.